ignition-is-go/rship-docs/src/05_Executors Reference/01_Rship-TouchDesigner.md

 > 1. Download the rship.tox
 > 2. Import the rship.tox into your TouchDesigner project

+## Setup

+> 1. Enter the address of the Rocketship Server you wish to connect to

 ## Usage

 > 1. Add an 'rship' tag to every Base COMP you wish to expose to Rocketship as a Target.